Judiciary of South Korea: Occurrence of retaliatory crimes due to excessive rejection of detention warrant applications

 South Korean courts are being criticised for their tendency to reject detention warrants.

 In June 2024, there was a case where the court ruled not to detain a person who committed the serious crime of rape.
 The judiciary is being criticised for neglecting its duties rather than protecting crime victims, and for being extremely backward in law enforcement.

 Also, there is a murder incident occurred on 10 June 2025.
 The police requested a detention warrant for a man who had persistently stalked the victim and threatened her with a weapon, citing a high risk of repeat offenses.
 However, the court rejected the request.
 Ultimately, the suspect murdered the victim.

-Release through the illegal decision of the court in 2025

-In 2025, even though Yoon Suk-yeol was facing charges of insurrection due to 2024 South Korean martial law crisis, he was released due to Judge Jee Kui-Youn(지귀연)'s decision to cancel his detention.
-Judge Jee justified the decision on the grounds of a miscalculation of the detention period.
-However, this decision is incorrect.
-According to Article 66 of South Korea's Criminal Procedure Act, the first day of detention is not included in the calculation of time.
-Furthermore, Article 201-2, Paragraph 7 of the same law stipulates that "the period from the date the request for a detention warrant is filed with the court to the date the warrant is issued and handed over to the prosecution shall not be included in the detention period".
-Additionally, Article 214-2, Paragraph 13 states that "in the case of a review of the legality of arrest, the period from the date the documents are filed with the court to the date they are handed over to the prosecution shall also not be included in the detention period".
-Nevertheless, Judge Jee included these periods in the detention time.
-This has led to a barrage of criticism against Judge Jee.

-The provisions of South Korea's Criminal Procedure Act that Judge Jee violated are as follows: